kozyilmaz/ethereum-dapps/README.md

 * Ethereum connection may be checked using `app/conn.*` files

 ## Development and Testing

+Basic commands for development and testing are as follows:

 ```
 # everytime you had a fresh checkout, get dependencies via
 $ npm install